- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 China: Bloggers “Forced to Drink Tea” with Police

-In Activism, Arrest and Harassment, China, Freedom of Expression, Human Rights, News, Surveillance
+In Activism, Arrest and Harassment, China, Free Expression, Human Rights, News, Surveillance

 Tea-drinking culture has a very long tradition in China.
 It is a form of art, a necessary component in social gatherings.
 However, since around 2007, Chinese netizens have started using the term “tea talk” or “forced to drink tea” (被喝茶) to describe interrogations by the internal security police.
 These tea talks with police have become so common that Chinese netizens, in particular those who are active and influential, regard it as part of everyday life.

 A person can be summoned for a tea talk for different reasons.
 Online opinion leaders, people who write about or host online platforms for political dissent, those who share sensitive information from unofficial channels, and signatories of online petitions are all frequently “forced to drink tea” with police.
 Opinion leaders are invited for tea on a regular basis, so that police may make sure that they are behaving “responsibly” in their role as opinion leaders.

 Police typically arrange tea talks by calling the person in question or by arranging a meeting through his or her place of work, known as a “work unit” (單位）in China.
 For example, a university student's work unit will likely be the university's Chinese Communist Party Branch.

 Police may use tea talks to identify information sources, intimidate the netizens, or even to “aid” the investigation of a “potential” (i.e. future) crime.

 When meeting for tea, internal security police will ask netizens to identify the sources of political information or ideas that they spread.
 If they fail to cooperate with the police and do not identify these information sources, they may be subject to prosecution and charged with “spreading rumors” or “causing public disorder”.
 In some cases, police offer material or financial incentives to netizens in exchange for them working as police informants.